knpuniversity/javascript/knpu/ep3-webpack/production-build.md

 ## Using NODE_ENV

 ***TIP
-If you are using Webpack 4 use this to configure webpack mode
+If you are using Webpack 4 or higher, use this to configure the Webpack mode:

 ```
 mode: process.env.NODE_ENV === 'production' ? 'production' : 'development'
 ```